Orlando International Airport Tips – what you need to know…

 Thousands of travelers come and go from Orlando International Airport (OIA – coded as MCO when booking flights).
 When I first moved to Orlando, it was a small airport with one terminal and less than a dozen airlines servicing it.
 It now has two terminals (an “A” side and a “B” side), soon to have a third terminal, and 30 various airlines flying in and out nearly every day.
 In my opinion, it is one of the most beautiful airports, however, it can be a little tricky to navigate.
-Whether you’re coming or going, hopefully these tips will improve your experience at OIA.
+Whether you’re coming or going, hopefully, these Orlando International Airport tips will improve your experience at OIA.

 More Than One Terminal

-First and foremost, know which terminal you are arriving in or departing from.
-The “A” side is on the northern side of the airport and the “B” side to the south.
-Everything you do is determined by which of these two terminals you are flying; where you should park, check in, claim baggage, etc. This is based upon the airline you are utilizing.
+First and foremost, know which terminal you are arriving at or departing from.
+The “A” side is on the northern side of the airport and the “B” side is to the south.
+Everything you do is determined by which of these two terminals you are flying; where you should park, check in, claim baggage, etc. This is based on the airline you are utilizing.
 Knowing your terminal is one of the most important Orlando International Airport tips you need to know.

 Airlines generally fly in and out of one specific terminal.
-Here is a list of airlines and which terminal they service (subject to change, please check OIA’s website to confirm):
+Here is a list of airlines and which terminals they service (subject to change, please check OIA’s website to confirm):

 Parking at OIA

 Secondly, pay attention to where you are parking (if you are not in a rental car).
 The outer lots (Blue and Red) offer a shuttle to the terminals.
 This is the most affordable on-site airport parking at about $10/day.
-You’ll need to tell your shuttle driver if you are “A” or “B.” When you return, you’ll need to remember if you are parked in the blue lot, or red lot (usually open seasonally).
+You’ll need to tell your shuttle driver if you are “A” or “B.” When you return, you’ll need to remember if you are parked in the blue lot, or red lot.
 The blue lot (now being called OIA Park Place) is near the front or north side of the airport, while the red lot (now being called OIA South Park) is on the back or south side.
 Terminal “C” has its own parking garage, yet connects to the other terminals using the Terminal Link (APM).

 Where to Hang Out, Waste Time & Meet Arrivals

-While there are plenty of shopping and eating options in the common area (including a Macaroni Grill, Harley Davidson, Ron Jon’s Surf Shop, Crocs and more), each of the 4 gate areas offer plenty of shopping/dining too.
+While there are plenty of shopping and eating options in the common area (including a Macaroni Grill, Harley Davidson, Ron Jon’s Surf Shop, and more), each of the 4 gate areas offer plenty of shopping/dining too.
 The restaurants include many fast food opportunities as well as nicer sit-down type restaurants, such as On the Border Mexican Grill Cantina, Outback Steakhouse and Ruby Tuesday.
-Some of the nicer retail shops include Sunglass Hut, Gem Collection and others.
+Some of the nicer retail shops include Sunglass Hut, Brookstone and others.
 So just because you’ve gone through the common area, or have left the gate coming in, don’t think you’ve missed your chance to spend money!
 OIA offers plenty of choices, and like most airports, the prices are a little higher than just down the road.
 Orlando International Airport Tips: Capone’s Dinner & Show offers some fun souvenirs in their gift shop.

 The Roads Around the Airport

-Speaking of down the road – the roads leading in and out are another area where you’ll want to pay attention.
-You’ll also want to drive the speed limit while on airport property.
+Speaking of down the road, the roads leading in and out are another area where you’ll want to pay attention.
+An extremely important Orlando International Airport tips is to drive the speed limit while on airport property!
 Although it isn’t always monitored, OPD has been known to welcome our visitors with some very hefty expenses right off the bat.
 Knowing where you are going makes it easier to speed through the airport (I admit to this and have been lucky not to get ticketed), but you’ll be better off going the speed limit and paying attention to the signage.
-This is where having a co-pilot read the signs and help navigate is a really good idea.
+This is where having a co-pilot to read the signs and help navigate is a really good idea.
 Don’t worry if you miss your exit road the first time, just stay on the road which circles around the airport and exit next time.

-If you will be heading towards the downtown area, the Space Center or the beaches, look for the north exit.
+If you will be heading towards the downtown area, the Space Center, or the beaches, look for the north exit.
 Then quickly look for toll road 528 (aka Beach Line).
 You’ll want to take it east to the Space Center and beaches, or west for downtown Orlando.
 You may also stay on S.R.
 436 (the north exit road) to get to the downtown area by traveling on it for a few miles, then jogging west on a number of roads.
-Bring your GPS or program your car’s navigation system, or turn on your cell phone driving app before you leave airport parking, but trust your instincts and follow the signs to get off the airport’s property.
+Bring your GPS, program your car’s navigation system, or turn on your cell phone driving app before you leave airport parking.
+However, trust your instincts and follow the signs to get off the airport’s property.

 If you’ll be heading towards the area attractions or convention district, you’ll want to take the south exit and watch for toll road 417.
 Taking this west will steer you towards most of the tourist attractions.
 The signage is fairly good once you leave the airport property.
 Roads to watch for are International Drive, which hosts many hotels, the Convention Center and SeaWorld, and Interstate 4 (I-4), which will take you to other attractions, such as Disney World and Universal Studios.
 417 East loops around the outer edge of metro Orlando and is recommended if you want to head north to Sanford or Lake Mary bypassing downtown.